-The Truth About Forever tells the story of seventeen-year-old Macy, a girl who strives to find her “forever.”
+The Truth About Forever tells the story of 17-year-old Macy, a girl who strives to find her “forever.”
 After the tragic loss of her father in the book’s exposition, she attempts to clear her mind by volunteering for Wish Catering and interacting with an interesting boy named Wes.
 The members of Wish begin to bring comfort to Macy’s world, while Wes teaches her important life lessons and provides her with countless memories.
-Despite these two refuges, Macy is still left struggling to find her identity.
+Despite these two refuges, Macy still struggles to find her identity.
 She must make the heart-wrenching decision of whether to allow her life to be choreographed or to create her own adventure, taking risks along the way.
 Dessen excellently describes the difficulties of teenage life, her true creativity shining through the memorable plotline.

 Macy’s story is told from her own perspective, which greatly enhances the intimacy.
-She maintains a confiding, yet somewhat depressing tone by spilling secrets to readers that she doesn’t dare tell anyone else.
+She maintains a confiding yet somewhat depressing tone by spilling secrets to readers that she doesn’t dare tell anyone else.
 Often, they pertain to how broken she feels inside.
 Nevertheless, the dark mood only forms a more significant bond between readers and Macy, and brings attention to realistic problems in today’s society.
 This makes The Truth About Forever a must-read.